Nonprofit Security Grant Program (NSGP)

 • Ensure that you have obtained SAA approval to utilize funds for allowable training activities by submitting a Planning/Training/Exercise notification form to [email protected] at least 30 days prior to the training activity.

-• Course description, materials, agenda, a daily sign in sheets of attendees must be submitted with the reimbursement request.
+• Course description, materials, agenda, and a daily sign in sheets of attendees must be submitted with the reimbursement request.

-• Sign in sheets can be completed on any format but should be legible, with the name of the activity, date(s), location, and duration(s)with typed or printed names and the individual signature for each participant.
+• Sign-in sheets can be completed on any format but should be legible, with the name of the activity, date(s), location, and duration(s) with typed or printed names and the individual signature for each participant.

 • Retain a copy of the approval and other supporting documents for your records.